-- entitlement of paid leave (annual, sick and casual), accumulation of annual leaves and right of encashment of annual leaves by an employee at the time of termination; - enrolment of eligible employees under the Employees' Provident Funds and Miscellaneous Provisions Act 1952 (ie, employees earning wages up to 15,000 rupees per month) and required contributions by the employer with the concerned Provident Fund department; - maternity benefit to women workers (under the Maternity Benefit Act 1961, which also regulates the employment of women workers before and after child birth); - payment of a gratuity (after completion of five years of continuous service) to be paid by the employer to the employee at the time of termination of employment, etc (under the Payment of Gratuity Act 1972); - enrolment of eligible employees under the Employees' State Insurance Act 1948 (ie, employees earning wages up to 15,000 rupees per month) and the deposit by employers of the required contributions into a bank duly authorised by the ESI Corporation; and - entitlement of compulsory bonus to eligible employees (ie, employees earning wages up to 10,000 rupees per month) under the Payment of Bonus Act 1965.
+- entitlement of paid leave (annual, sick and casual), accumulation of annual leaves and right of encashment of annual leaves by an employee at the time of termination; - enrolment of eligible employees under the Employees' Provident Funds and Miscellaneous Provisions Act 1952 (ie, employees earning wages up to 15,000 rupees per month) and required contributions by the employer with the concerned Provident Fund department; - maternity benefit to women workers (under the Maternity Benefit Act 1961, which also regulates the employment of women workers before and after childbirth); - payment of a gratuity (after completion of five years of continuous service) to be paid by the employer to the employee at the time of termination of employment, etc (under the Payment of Gratuity Act 1972); - enrolment of eligible employees under the Employees' State Insurance Act 1948 (ie, employees earning wages up to 15,000 rupees per month) and the deposit by employers of the required contributions into a bank duly authorised by the ESI Corporation; and - entitlement of compulsory bonus to eligible employees (ie, employees earning wages up to 21,000 rupees per month) as per a recent amendment under the Payment of Bonus Act 1965.

 Of the aforesaid benefits, the last two benefits are only extended or given to workmen.

-While there is no statutory bar on withdrawing the voluntary benefits (except for the Provident Fund benefit to employees earning over 15,000 rupees per month) given by an employer over and above statutory ones, companies typically issue a notice to the employee before doing so.
+While there is no statutory bar on withdrawing the voluntary benefits given by an employer over and above statutory ones, companies typically issue a notice to the employee before doing so.

-20 What types of employee benefits are prevalent for executives?
+21 What types of employee benefits are prevalent for executives?
 Are there tax or other financial incentives or disincentives for any employee benefit arrangements?